 The short answer: Uh oh…

-Using the Breakdown feature within Facebook ad reports, I was able to uncover where these registrations were coming from.
+Using the Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. feature within Facebook ad reports, I was able to uncover where these registrations were coming from.

 Here’s a look at the top 12 countries:

 There are four countries in particular that are missing from this list.
 I typically see high volume of traffic from the United States, United Kingdom, Canada, and Australia.
 So, how many registrations are from those countries?

 Not a single registration from those countries.
 But it’s not because the people in these countries weren’t converting.
 Facebook wasn’t even trying.